 For as long long as there have been artists and makers, there has been the creation of the self-portrait.

 Whether it’s realist, abstract or performative, the act of situating and picturing the self often springboards the artist to self-awareness and insight.
-This interactive, two-session program focuses on the many ways we can use creative and expressive activity as a stepping stone to reclaim our identity and balance.
+This interactive, program focuses on the many ways we can use creative and expressive activity as a stepping stone to reclaim our identity and balance.

 The program opens with a short talk about the medium and the context of self-portraiture, followed by exercises using simple materials.
 We will employ the language of color, collage, pen, pencil and photography to help us explore our internal and external selves.
 Participants are encouraged to investigate class concepts through a take-home assignment that will be discussed in the second session.